 The first level is long and tedious.
 Controlling Mandy (I’ll assume that’s her name, as it’s never actually stated) for the first time evoked a grim feeling.
 “Oh, no,” I said to myself.
 “Her control is so slow and weighted.”
 Trying to memorize every button’s function, thrown at me within the first five minutes of the game, combined with the bulky response time had me concerned for the hours I would inevitably spend with the game.
 After vague instructions were given on how to complete the level’s more advanced puzzles, I closed the game after forty minutes, without completing the level (it autosaves progress, thankfully).
 That was the low point.

 Of the levels themselves, outside the first level, I find them to be consistently fun and only occasionally frustrating with what it expects the player to do.
-Not so much that what's expected is the frustrating factor, but figuring out what's expected.
-Some of the clues given are incredibly vague, and even now I wonder whether I did what the game actually wanted me to do or if I exploited some flaw in the game's environment to surpass it.
+Not so much that what’s expected is the frustrating factor, but figuring out what’s expected.
+Some of the clues given are incredibly vague, and even now I wonder whether I did what the game actually wanted me to do or if I exploited some flaw in the game’s environment to surpass it.
 Nevertheless, as my experience grew, the challenges became easier to solve and the manner of solving them became more mentally conducive.
-A nice continuity exists that grows in volume as the level count grows, making a similar challenge more complex as it goes along.
+It reminds me somewhat of the shrines in Breath of the Wild, only much more expansive.
+A nice continuity exists within Incredible Mandy that grows in volume as the level count grows, making a similar challenge more complex as it goes along.

 From an exploration standpoint, there isn’t much really going on with the levels outside of puzzles, some occasional combat sequences, and the sporadic treasure chest.
 While its aesthetic quality is one thing, there’s quite a bit of unused space that could have been better served as… anything, really.
 Many times I went out of my way to look around and venture off the beaten path only to be rewarded with nothing.
 While it’s understandable that large areas are important to making the stage feel inescapable, it would also be nice to be able to explore them for any reason other than sightseeing—something I don’t play video games for.